 Fort Lawn is a tiny town located in the state of South Carolina.
 With a population of 961 people and just one neighborhood, Fort Lawn is the 189th largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Fort Lawn is generally considered to be a blue-collar town.
-42.24% of the Fort Lawn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fort Lawn is a blue-collar town, with 42.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fort Lawn is a town of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Fort Lawn who work in office and administrative support (13.25%), teaching (6.83%), and management occupations (6.42%).

-Fort Lawn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fort Lawn doesn't have a public transportation system that people use for their commute.

-The citizens of Fort Lawn are slightly less educated than the national average of 21.84% for the average city or town: 16.94% of adults in Fort Lawn have a bachelor's degree or advanced degree
+The percentage of adults in Fort Lawn with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.94% of adults in Fort Lawn have a bachelor's degree or advanced degree.

 Fort Lawn is an extremely ethnically-diverse town.
 The people who call Fort Lawn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Lawn residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fort Lawn include English, German, Italian, Irish, and African.